 Riding a steady line past parked cars, pot holes or broken glass also makes it easy for cars to give you a wide berth.
-A safety margin of one metre when passing parked cars is needed to avoid being ‘doored’.
+To avoid being ‘doored’, safety margin of one metre is needed when passing parked cars.

 Sudden braking or swerving are common causes of crashes in bunches.
 Group rides work best when riders communicate hazards and rotate the lead rider smoothly.
 Riding two-abreast is legal (unless you are passing other vehicles or holding up traffic).
 Riding three-abreast is never legal.

 Attending a training course or group ride are good ways to cover the rules and gain cycling confidence.

 Contact Pedal Ready to find out about training opportunities and local cycle groups for group rides.